kbmsg/domino-scripts/README.md

 Live code for you to use: <https://kbmsg.github.io/domino-scripts/>

-Version #: 66 April 23, 2026 now with Ollama and Claude AI options WORKING!z
+Version #: 67 April 23, 2026 now with Ollama and Claude AI options WORKING!
+OpenRouter in testing

 **What It Does**